superfly/docs/reference/configuration.html.md

 path = "/metrics" # default for most prometheus clients
 ```

-Check out the [Metrics on Fly](/docs/reference/metrics/) for more information about collecting metrics for your apps.
+Check out [Metrics on Fly](/docs/reference/metrics/) for more information about collecting metrics for your apps.

 ## The `experimental` section